Rite of Christian Initiation of Adults (RCIA)

 If you are interested in becoming a full member of the Catholic Church, RCIA is meant for you.
-These sessions are for adults who are not baptized or who are coming from another faith.
-It is also for Catholics who want to celebrate the Sacraments of Eucharist or Confirmation.
-We meet weekly on Wednesday evenings from 7:00 - 8:30 P.M. in the church Social Hall.
-Please join us for an information meeting on September 13, 2017 at 7:00 P.M.
+These sessions are for adults who have not yet received their Sacraments of Initiation through the Catholic Church – Baptism, Confirmation, and Eucharist.
+Meetings are weekly on Monday evenings from 7:00 – 8:30 P.M. in the classrooms.

 FAQs about RCIA